Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 This CSS file will be accessed via e.g. ``http://localhost:6543/static/style.css`` by virtue of the call to ``add_static_view`` directive we've made in the ``__init__`` file.
-Any number and type of static resources can be placed in this directory (or subdirectories) and are just referred to by URL within templates.
+Any number and type of static assets can be placed in this directory (or subdirectories) and are just referred to by URL within templates.

 Testing the Views